GilbertRyan1/rb-agent-evaluation-assignment/README.md

 ### 3. Content-Level Comparison

 This layer breaks each human and AI answer into small meaningful content elements.
 It checks what was preserved, omitted, changed, contradicted, or added without support.
+Note: Content‑level metrics – produced by the content‑comparison layer.
+The metrics are real numbers between 0 and 1.

 Content element types include: